We Are Leaders in Experiential Education

 All of our students work to solve the client’s real-world problems.
 And, depending on the clinic or externship you take, your experience can include writing briefs, arguing in trial or appellate court, or presenting to boards of directors or organizations.

-Milton A. Kramer Law Clinic Center
+Milton and Charlotte Kramer Law Clinic

 We were one of the first law schools in the country to start a clinical program.
 We opened to the community over 50 years ago, a long-standing history that demonstrates our commitment to clients, to the highest-quality representation and to excellence in education.
 Our clinic is a law firm within the law school and is staffed with faculty members who have years of practice experience themselves.
 You will represent clients and client groups who can’t afford their own lawyers.
 Our clinic handles hundreds of matters per year for a total of approximately 24,000 hours of pro bono legal work.